GovTechSG/sgds-web-component/CONTRIBUTING.md

 This project uses Lit 2.0 + SASS + TS and bundled with rollup

+### Recommended : Auto-generate boilerplate code

+A simple plop generator is written to help kickstart component writing.
+On your terminal, run `npm run write:component`.
+This will generate the boilerplate code for the main component and its storybook template

+**NOTE** Please add any sub-component manually

+Alternatively, you can set up your files and folders manually.
+See the instructions below

 ### Folder Structure

 Build new components in src folder.
 Create folder name according to the component you are building.